What Really Matters | How to Avoid A Stressful Wedding

 We chose to spend some time visiting with our parents separately the morning of our wedding.
 Here, Andrew reads a heartfelt card his mother gave him.
 Together they remembered his childhood and the happy moments they experienced as a family.

 We chose to get ready together, just the two of us.
 Without a room full of people to distract us, we were able to let this moment sink in.
 Seeing Andrew dressed up for our ceremony was so special.
+As Calgary wedding photographers, we witness this moment almost every weekend.
+Living through it ourselves though, was truly so magical

 What Really Matters Won’t Stress You Out

 Looking back on our wedding, I couldn’t tell you what material the dinner napkins were made from.
 There was no wedding party in matching dresses and there were no flowers.
-As of today, I could care less that I spilled wine on my wedding dress.
+As of today, I could care less that I spilled wine on my wedding dress and ripped the hem.
 None of those little details matter.
 What I will hold close to my heart are the memories and emotions I felt the day I married my best friend.
 I will remember being surrounded by the people who love us most in this whole world.
 I will remember that we broke bread together, gave our hearts to one another and I’ll remember how much fun we had.
 Everyone has different expectations for their wedding day, different things that are meaningful to them.
 Focus on what’s meaningful and let the rest slide.
 No day of your life is ever going to be perfect, so just spend your time and energy on the people and moments that bring you joy.
 Life’s too short to worry about the small stuff.

 A big shout out goes to Abby + Dave, who so incredibly captured our wedding memories.